 Some parents will use their child's first birthday as an opportunity to host a large gathering with friends and relatives of all ages.
 Others will make it a quiet celebration shared with very close relatives.
 Either way, your baby will be completely unaware of his or her accomplishment and will only enjoy it way off in the future while reviewing the old photo albums.
 So, make it a party the grown-ups will enjoy while taking into account your baby's comfort and schedule.

 Your baby is on the verge of taking those first baby steps if he or she hasn't already.
-Let those tentative little baby steps provide the theme for your party.
+Let those tentative baby steps provide the theme for your party.

 - Schedule the party time around your baby's nap schedule.
 There's nothing sadder than an unhappy guest of honor.